mbergmann-sh/AmigaED/README.md

 - clipboard support
 - display current cursor position
 - print current file if page not empty (could be done better - e.g. take parameters from default printer...)
+- custom QScintilla context menue to do insertions by right-clicking the mouse

 more to come...